wurflrll/Lithium-Battery_Charger/readme.md

 Power Supply: 12V

-V1 had a few issues, one was a layout error witht e
+V1 had a few issues, one was a layout error with the PIC microcontroller (I created the symbols itself in KiCad).
+The other issue, much more interesting, is an issue with stability in the constant current controller.